tirilg/react-node_auth/README.md

 5. After all the packages are installed, while still in the server folder, run the following commands in this order: "npm run migrate:rollback", "npm run migrate:latest" and "npm run seed:run"
 6. When all the migrations and seeds completed, you can start the server by running "nodemon app.js" and in the terminal the message server is listening on port 8080 should appear.

+To make nodemailer work:

+1. Navigate to the /server/config/ folder and create a file "smtp_credentials.js" by copying the template and replacing the auth information with your own.
+Make sure you have the security setting "Allow less secure apps" turned on in your gmail settings.

 Follow these steps to run the React project:
 1. In your IDE, navigate to client/ and run "npm install" followed by "npm run start" to run the project.